lovindata/blog/docs/posts/3/index.md

 TEST SUITE: None
 ```

 Ok, it seems it has worked now.
-But if you look at the pods, the `spark-operator` pod is missing.
+But if you look at the pods, the Kubeflow Spark operator pod is missing.

 ```bash
 kubectl get po